By Dr. Chuck Missler

 All public transportation silenced, all restaurants closed in Jerusalem on Monday evening as the sun set.
 The Hebrew day of great tragedies, Tisha b'Av, fell at sundown.
 In remembrance, tens of thousands of Jews gathered at the Western Wall to pray and petition the God of Abraham, Isaac, and Israel.

-Tisha b'Av is simply Hebrew for the 9th day of the month of Av.
-Many disasters have befallen the Jews on this day throughout history.
+Tisha b'Av is simply Hebrew for the 9th day of the month of Av, and it completes the Three Weeks of mourning that began with the Fast of Tammuz.
+Many disasters have befallen the Jews on the 9th of Av throughout history.
 According to Jewish tradition, this was the day that God told the Children of Israel they were prohibited from entering the Promised Land because of disbelief.
-They were forced to wander in the desert forty more years, until that adult generation had died out.
+They were forced to wander in the desert forty more years until that adult generation had died out.
 That tragic day was just the beginning…

 On the 9th of Av in:

 - 586 BC, Solomon's Temple was destroyed by Nebuchadnezzar, and the Babylonian captivity began;